 Heritage Rail Trail Country Park - Dutch Country Roads

-This 21-mile trail winds through scenic York County and passes through historic attractions like the Howard Tunnel, four railroad bridges, New Freedom Train Station, and Hanover Junction Train Station.
-This rail-to-trail was once a prime target for the Confederate Army prior to the Battle of Gettysburg.
+Once a prime target for the Confederate Army prior to the Battle of Gettysburg, this 21-mile rail-trail winds through scenic York County and passes through historic attractions like the Howard Tunnel, four railroad bridges, New Freedom Train Station, and Hanover Junction Train Station.
 Known for its historic roots, the trail offers visitors a unique hiking experience.

 Presque Isle State Park - Pennsylvania’s Great Lakes

 Presque Isle State Park offers 10 miles of hiking trails that will take you through scenic views of Pennsylvania’s only seashore.
 These sandy trails offer hikers a glimpse at the beautiful coastline of this National Natural Landmark, known as a favorite spot for migrating birds.

 Great Allegheny Passage - Pittsburgh and its Countryside/Laurel Highlands

 Somerset, Westmoreland, Washington, Fayette and Allegheny counties